Timmy Mallett: Music

 With producers Nigel Wright and Andrew Lloyd Webber, Mallett formed the band Bombalurina, named after a character in Lloyd Webber's musical Cats.
 Along with female vocalists and dancers Dawn Andrews and Annie Dunkley, they released a cover of the single "Itsy Bitsy Teeny Weeny Yellow Polka Dot Bikini".
 It reached number one in the UK Singles Chart in August 1990.

 Follow up single "Seven Little Girls Sitting in the Backseat" reached number 18 in the UK in December 1990.

 The Bombalurina album Huggin' And A Kissin with 14 tracks was released in December 1990.

 Ditching the Bombalurina name, but again working with producer Nigel Wright, Mallett released a cover of Kenny's "The Bump" under the name M.C.
 Mallett in 1991.
 This failed to chart.

 For "Tommy's Campaign", Mallett recorded "The Laughing Policeman" with producer George Martin in 1991.

 Under the name Del Costa, Mallett released a megamix version of "Hot Hot Hot" in summer 1992.

 In 2008, Mallett featured in Skepta's video "Rolex Sweep" and accompanied Skepta to the MOBO nominations.

 In 2013, Mallett recorded Gilbert O'Sullivan's hit "Ooh-Wakka-Doo-Wakka-Day".

 Mallett's "Summer Holiday" video was made in 2014.

 Stage shows

 Mallett has appeared in pantomime in Lewisham theatre, Cliffs Pavilion Southend, Hexagon Reading, Derngate Northampton, Arena St Albans, Wyvern Swindon, Forum Billingham, Pavilion Worthing, Grand Pavilion Porthcawl, Playhouse Weston-super-Mare and Theatre Royal Windsor.

 In December 2016, he appeared in Jack and the Beanstalk at Theatre Royal Windsor.

-While staying at Hartlepool, Mallet rescued a woman from the marina in December 2001.
+While staying in Hartlepool, Mallett rescued a woman from the marina in December 2001.

-He toured the Pontins holiday camps with the "Utterly Brilliant Timmy Mallett show" in 2014.
+He toured the Pontins holiday camps with the "Utterly Brilliant Timmy Mallett Show" in 2014.

-He toured Park Holidays UK's sites doing the Timmy Mallett show 2016.
+He toured Park Holidays UK's sites doing The Timmy Mallett Show in 2016.